Job Management

 The following table lists actions that you can perform on a job in the Monitoring domain.

-If you want to enable Audit Annotations on each job action, contact your Control-M Administrator.
+To enable Audit Annotations on each job action, contact your Control-M Administrator.

 Job Action |